123456789_123456789_123456789_123456789_123456789_

 Another proof-of-concept webmail worm is Nduja, a cross-domain worm for four Italian webmail services.
 Find more details on Rosario Valotta's paper.
 Both webmail worms have the goal to harvest email addresses, something a criminal hacker could make money with.

 In December 2006, 34,000 actual usernames and passwords were stolen in a MySpace phishing attack.
 The idea of the attack was to create a profile page named "login_home_index_html", so the URL looked very convincing.
-Specially-crafted HTML and CSS was used to hide the genuine MySpace content from the page and instead display its own login form.
+Specially-crafted HTML and CSS were used to hide the genuine MySpace content from the page and instead display its own login form.

 CSS Injection